| | | | | |

 • I used this 6 Quart Instant Pot to create this recipe.
 I do not have a 3 qt or 8 qt, so I do not know what adjustments need to be made.

 You may have noticed that I am using a newer Instant Pot.
-I purchased this one specifically to see what the differences are between the newer version and the original – BURN notice!
+I purchased this one specifically to see what the differences are between the newer version and the original, that are causing a BURN notice.

 *It would be best to sauté the bacon and brown the beef in a separate skillet.
 This is a hassle, and most of you will tempt fate anyway.
 So I have some suggestions for you: